elastisys/compliantkubernetes-apps/README.md

-# Elastisys Compliant Kubernetes Apps
+# Elastisys Welkin® Apps

 [![tests](https://github.com/elastisys/compliantkubernetes-apps/actions/workflows/tests.yml/badge.svg)](https://github.com/elastisys/compliantkubernetes-apps/actions/workflows/tests.yml)

 ## Overview

-This repository is part of the [Compliant Kubernetes][compliantkubernetes] (compliantkubernetes) platform.
+This repository is part of the [Elastisys Welkin®][welkin] application platform.
 The platform consists of the following repositories:

 - [compliantkubernetes-kubespray][compliantkubernetes-kubespray] - Code for managing Kubernetes clusters and the infrastructure around them.
 - [compliantkubernetes-apps][compliantkubernetes-apps] - Code, configuration and tools for running various services and applications on top of Kubernetes clusters.

-The Elastisys Compliant Kubernetes (compliantkubernetes) platform runs two Kubernetes clusters.
+The Elastisys Welkin® application platform runs two Kubernetes clusters.
 One called "service" and one called "workload".

 The _service cluster_ provides observability, log aggregation, private container registry with vulnerability scanning and authentication using the following services: